hito-de-jiro/drf-project/README.md

 It provides the ability to interact with educational materials such as lessons and courses through a convenient and secure interface.<br>
 Users can access their accounts, explore available products and lessons, and track their learning progress.<br>
 This project demonstrates the key features of an API for creating and managing an online educational platform using Django Rest Framework.
-### How to clone the repository?
+### How to clone the repository
-To clone the repository, run the following command.
+To clone the repository, run the following command
 ```shell
 git clone https://github.com/hito-de-jiro/drf-project
 ```
 ### Preparation
-Install Python venv.
+Install Python venv
 ```shell
 pip install virtualenv
 virtualenv venv
 ```
-Activate venv (windows).
+Activate venv (windows)
 ```shell
 venv\Scripts\activate
 ```
 ### Build
-1. Install dependencies of project.
+1. Install dependencies of project
    ```shell
    pip install -r requirements.txt
    ```
-2. Make and apply project migrations.
+2. Make and apply project migrations
    ```shell
    python manage.py makemigrations
    python manage.py migrate
    ```
-3. Create superuser.
+3. Create superuser
    ```shell
     python manage.py createsuperuser
    ```
-4. Run server.
+4. Run server
    ```shell
    python manage.py runserver
    ```
 ### Using the app

-Product and lesson data are manually added to the database.<br>
+Product and lesson data are manually added to the database<br>
+You must log in [link](http://127.0.0.1:8000/admin/) (otherwise, you will get an error)<br> View a list of all lessons for all products to which the user has access [link](http://127.0.0.1:8000/api/v1/lesson-views/)<br>
+View a list of all lessons for a specific product that a user has access to (default product id:1) [link](http://127.0.0.1:8000/api/v1/products/1/lessons/)<br>
+Displaying statistics by products [link](http://127.0.0.1:8000/api/v1/product-statistics/)<br>
-Changing the viewing time is possible using the appropriate API at the [link](http://127.0.0.1:8000/api/v1/update-lesson/) <br>
+Changing the viewing time is possible using the appropriate API at the [link](http://127.0.0.1:8000/api/v1/update-lesson/)<br>